Men cheering for football team and drinking beer in sport bar

 • Richmond

 At its heart, the Corner is a true blue rock venue.
 It’s also very much a crowd-pleaser.
-On any given night, the Richmond icon is filled with footy fans glued to the TV screens, leather-clad rocker types, city workers who stumbled off the train station, and groupies of whatever band is playing in the band room later on.
-The rooftop bar, renovated in early 2017, is now where you’ll find the best seats in the house.
+On any given night, the Richmond icon is filled with footy fans glued to the TV screens, leather-clad rocker types, city workers who stumbled off the train station and groupies of whatever band is playing in the band room later on.
+The rooftop bar is where you’ll find the best seats in the house.
 On weekends, a DJ spins tunes spanning old-school rock ‘n’ roll to newer stuff, and there’s something romantic about knocking back a cold one in the early evening, watching trains come and go from Richmond train station.

 Recommended